 NEW!
 ON-LINE REGISTRATION

-Interested in registering for a workshop, class, or booking your next birthday party and/or meeting?
+Interested in registering for a workshop, class, or booking your next birthday party, banquet, or meeting at the Columbia Memorial Space Center?

 SEND YOUR NAME ON AN ASTEROID MISSION AND BEYOND!